PAXSTORE/paxstore-openapi-dotnet-sdk/docs/MERCHANT_API.md

 {
 	"BusinessCode": -1,
 	"Message": null,
-	"ValidationErrors": ["'Reseller Name' should not be empty.", "'Contact' should not be empty.", "'Country' should not be empty.", "'Phone' should not be empty."], "Data": null,
+	"ValidationErrors": ["'Contact' should not be empty.", "'Country' should not be empty.", "'Phone' should not be empty."], "Data": null,
 	"PageInfo": null
 }